Start automating your tests 10X Faster in Simple English with Testsigma

 Approval testing is a way of testing where you capture the output of a software, system, or program and then compare it with the previously approved version to quickly verify that the current output matches the expected output.
 This can be beneficial in Agile development environments where frequent changes are expected.

 This testing is mostly helpful where the expected output is complex or not easy to determine in a precise manner, such as graphical or large datasets.
-Hence, approval testing becomes efficient and offers more flexibility in adapting to changes while providing a clear way to validate results.
+Hence, this testing becomes efficient and offers more flexibility in adapting to changes while providing a clear way to validate results.

-When Is It Appropriate to Use Approval Testing?
+When is it Appropriate to Use Approval Testing?

 Approval testing comes with its own benefits where in several scenarios, manual or visible inspection is valuable, especially when the expected output is not predictable or varies over time.